 We will also continue to exchange information about you with CRAs on an ongoing basis, including about your settled accounts and any debts not fully repaid on time.
 CRAs will share your information with other organisations.
 The identities of the CRAs, and the ways in which they use and share personal information, are explained in more detail at http://www.experian.co.uk/crain/index.html

 Theft Risk Assessment Service

-In order to facilitate the prevention, detection and any subsequent investigation of energy theft, all UK energy suppliers are required by law to provide information about their customers and the results of theft investigations to a central database, managed by a fraud prevention agency on behalf of the energy industry.
+In order to facilitate the prevention, detection and any subsequent investigation of energy theft, all UK energy suppliers are required by law to provide information about their energy supply customers and the results of theft investigations to a central database, managed by a fraud prevention agency on behalf of the energy industry.
 This project is known as the Theft Risk Assessment Service (“TRAS”).

 If we suspect or can confirm that you are involved with any cases of fraud or energy theft, we will record this information and share it with TRAS***.
 The information that we provide to TRAS will be linked to other information which the fraud prevention agency holds, including information provided by other energy suppliers.
 This information may be provided to other UK energy suppliers with whom you have an account to help them investigate and prevent the theft of energy.
 Equally, TRAS may provide information provided by other energy suppliers to us to help us identify potential fraud or theft of energy.

 We may use such information to make decisions about you, including the products and services that we offer to you and the terms and conditions on which those products and services are made available to you.

 The information provided to or by TRAS will not be used for any other purpose, unless required or permitted by law.

 We may also use your personal information in the following ways: